nutanix/helm/charts/nutanix-csi-storage/README.md

 ## Prerequisites

 - Kubernetes 1.17 or later
-- Kubernetes worker nodes must have the iSCSI package installed (Nutanix Volumes only)
+- Kubernetes worker nodes must have the iSCSI package installed (Nutanix Volumes mode) and/or NFS tools (Nutanix Files mode)
-- This chart have been validated on RHEL/CentOS 7/8 and Ubuntu 18.04/20.04/21.04, but the new architecture enables easy portability to other distributions.
+- This chart have been validated on RHEL/CentOS 7/8 and Ubuntu 18.04/20.04/21.04/21.10, but the new architecture enables easy portability to other distributions.

 ## Installing the Chart